noodlefrenzy/node-amqp10/README.md

 [![Dependency Status](https://david-dm.org/noodlefrenzy/node-amqp-1-0.png)](https://david-dm.org/noodlefrenzy/node-amqp-1-0)

 AMQP 1.0-compliant Node.js client.
-Since AMQP 1.0 is such a large departure from 0.9.1, I've started a new project rather than fork from node-amqp or amqp.node.
+Since AMQP 1.0 is such a large departure from 0.9.1, I've started a new project rather than fork from [node-amqp](https://github.com/postwait/node-amqp) or [amqp.node](https://github.com/squaremo/amqp.node).
 Both node-amqp and amqp.node are great 0.9.1 clients and I recommend them, but neither is pursuing a 1.0 implementation.
 If I can find an easy way to integrate this code back into them, I'll definitely be submitting a PR.

+## Usage ##

+See `simple_eventhub_test.js` or `simple_activemq_test.js` for examples.

+The basic usage is to require the module, new up a client with the appropriate policy for the server you're connecting against, connect, and then send/receive as necessary.
+So a simple example for a local ActiveMQ server would look like:

+    var AMQPClient = require('node-amqp-1-0');
+    var client = new AMQPClient(); // Uses PolicyBase default policy client.connect('amqp://localhost/myqueue', function(conn_err) {
+      // ... check for errors ...
+      client.send(JSON.stringify({ key: "Value" }), function (send_err) {
+        // ... check for errors ...
+      });
+      client.receive(function (rx_err, payload, annotations) {
+        // ... check for errors ...
+        console.log('Rx message: ');
+        console.log(JSON.parse(payload));
+      });
+    });

+Note that the above JSON.stringify/JSON.parse on send/receive can be moved into the encoder/decoder methods on the policy object - see the Event Hub policy for an example.

-## Caveats ##
+## Caveats and Todos ##

-Just getting this working, so might have bugs against various server implementations.
-Also, configuring it is painful at the moment since it's exposing the raw AMQP parameters - I'll be working on tidying that up.

-I haven't yet completed the flow-control!
-So, if you decide to use it now, you'll have to do your own.
-Give me a bit and I'll be adding that in.

-Currently, I've only verified that this can send and receive against EventHub.
+I'm trying to manage my remaining work items via Github issues, but they aren't always kept up to date.
+If you'd like to contribute, feel free to send me an email or pull request.
+Below is a high-level list of known open issues:

+1. Disposition frames are not dealt with properly, and thus message lifecycles aren't tracked correctly.
+Currently we work fine for auto-settled workflows, but not for handshake transfers.
+2. We work well for sunny-day scenarios, but don't deal well with re-establishing sessions/links when they're severed.
+3. There are some AMQP types we don't process - notably GUID, and the Decimal23/64/128 types.
+These are unused by the protocol, and no-one seems to be using them to convey information in messages, so ignoring them is likely safe.

 ## Implementation Notes ##

-Here are my current implementation plans - if you have feedback or critiques on any of these choices, feel free to submit an Issue or even a PR.
+Here are my current implementation notes - if you have feedback or critiques on any of these choices, feel free to submit an Issue or even a PR.
 Trust me, I don't take criticism personally, and I'm new to Nodejs so I could be making "obviously bad" choices to someone who is more familiar with the landscape.

-+   I'm planning on using Node's built-in net/socket classes for communicating with the server.
++   I've used Node's built-in net/tls classes for communicating with the server.
-+   Data from the server will be written to a circular buffer based on [CBarrick's](https://github.com/cbarrick/CircularBuffer).
++   Data from the server is written to a circular buffer based on [CBarrick's](https://github.com/cbarrick/CircularBuffer).
 +   Outgoing data will be encoded using [this buffer builder](https://github.com/PeterReid/node-buffer-builder) - streaming output won't really work since each outgoing payload needs to be prefixed with its encoded size.
 +   The connection state will be managed using [Stately.js](https://github.com/fschaefer/Stately.js), with state transitions